Stock exchange: Ownership

 Stock exchanges originated as mutual organizations, owned by its member stockbrokers.
 However, the major stock exchanges have demutualized, where the members sell their shares in an initial public offering.
 In this way the mutual organization becomes a corporation, with shares that are listed on a stock exchange.
-Examples are Australian Securities Exchange (1998), Euronext (merged with New York Stock Exchange), NASDAQ (2002), Bursa Malaysia (2004), the New York Stock Exchange (2005), Bolsas y Mercados Españoles, and the São Paulo Stock Exchange (2007).
+Examples are Australian Securities Exchange (1998), Euronext (merged with New York Stock Exchange), Nasdaq (2002), Bursa Malaysia (2004), the New York Stock Exchange (2005), Bolsas y Mercados Españoles, and the São Paulo Stock Exchange (2007).

 The Shenzhen Stock Exchange and Shanghai Stock Exchange can be characterized as quasi-state institutions insofar as they were created by government bodies in China and their leading personnel are directly appointed by the China Securities Regulatory Commission.

 Another example is Tashkent Stock Exchange established in 1994, three years after the collapse of the Soviet Union, mainly state-owned but has a form of a public corporation (joint-stock company).
-Korea Exchange (KRX) owns 25% less one share of the Tashkent Stock Exchange.
+Korea Exchange (KRX) owns one share less than 25% of the Tashkent Stock Exchange.

 In 2018, there were 15 licensed stock exchanges in the United States, of which 13 actively traded securities.
 All of these exchanges were owned by three publicly traded multinational companies, Intercontinental Exchange, Nasdaq, Inc., and Cboe Global Markets, except one, IEX.
 In 2019, a group of financial corporations announced plans to open a members owned exchange, MEMX, an ownership structure similar to the mutual organizations of earlier exchanges.